Daniel Stange: Los Angeles Angels

-On June 22, 2013, Stange signed a minor league deal with the Los Angeles Angels of Anaheim, and was assigned to the Triple-A Salt Lake Bees.
+On June 22, 2013, Stange signed a minor league contract with the Los Angeles Angels of Anaheim, and was assigned to the Triple-A Salt Lake Bees.
 On July 29, Stange was called up by the Angels, replacing Brad Hawpe, who was designated for assignment.
-He was optioned back to Salt Lake on August 6 to make room for recently acquired Grant Green.
-In 3 games with Los Angeles, he gave up 3 runs in 1.2 innings with 1 strikeout.
-After not earning a call-up in September when the rosters expanded, he was outrighted off the Angels roster on September 22, and he subsequently elected free agency.
-In 26 games with Salt Lake, he went 4–1 with a 5.06 ERA, striking out 30 in 26.2 innings.
+He was optioned back to Salt Lake on August 6 to make roster space for recently acquired Grant Green.
+In three games with Los Angeles, Stange gave up three runs and recorded one strikeout in 1 2/3 innings.
+He was removed from the 40-man roster and sent outright to Triple-A on September 22, but subsequently elected free agency.
+In 26 games with Salt Lake, Stange compiled a 4–1 record with a 5.06 ERA, striking out 30 in 26 2/3 innings.

 Washington Nationals

-On November 21, 2013, Stange signed a minor league deal with the Washington Nationals with an invitation to Spring training.
-He became a free agent on September 4, 2014.
+On November 21, 2013, Stange signed a minor league contract with the Washington Nationals that included an invitation to spring training.
+He made 44 relief appearances for the Triple-A Syracuse Chiefs, accumulating a 2-3 record and 3.64 ERA with 43 strikeouts across 59 1/3 innings pitched.
+Stange became a free agent on September 4, 2014.